The Large and Likely Inefficiency of Stable Matching Mechanisms: Model

-\begin{proof} For part i): if a student $i$ is assigned to his least preferred school and some school is under-demanded, then $\da_i(P)$ must be the only under-demanded school because every other institution rejected student $i$, ad since any students assigned to an under-demanded school is unimprovable \citep{tang2014new}, the conclusion follows.
-Part ii) is proven by \cite{alva2019stable}, but we provide a short proof nonetheless.
-If a student is not assigned, then the fictitious school $s_\emptyset$ is under-demanded, as it did not reject any student due to its infinite capacity.
-Consequently, per the previous argument, such student is unimprovable. \end{proof}
+\begin{proof} If a student $i$ is assigned to his least preferred school, then $\da_i(P)$ must be the only under-demanded school because every other institution rejected student $i$, and since any student assigned to an under-demanded school is unimprovable \citep{tang2014new}, the conclusion follows.
+Note that there is at least one under-demanded school, e.g. the last one to receive an application in DA.\footnote{In a separate note, we show that in random i.i.d.\ markets the expected number of such schools (equivalently, of students whom nobody envies) equals $H_n$, the $n$-th harmonic number \citep{orteganote}.}

-The characterization of unimprovable students through cycles of the envy digraph provides us with a clear identification of specific categories of students who cannot benefit from any mechanism that Pareto dominates DA.
-However, it remains unclear how many students fall into these categories in a typical school choice problem.
-In the next section, we turn to quantifying the proportion of unimprovable students using a probabilistic framework, which will allow us to understand the scope and distribution of potential welfare improvements through mechanisms that Pareto dominate DA.